-On top of just the sheer size and magnitude of some of the larger waterfalls in the state, the state also featured those that charmed us with the Autumn tradition of Fall Colors.
+On top of just the sheer size and magnitude of some of the larger waterfalls in the state, New York also featured those that charmed us with the Autumn tradition of Fall Colors.

 So with such variety of waterfalls spread out all over the state, Julie and I consider ourselves lucky to have been in the state often enough to even come up with a list like this.

-That said, this is a living list so it can easily change as we add more waterfalls to our survey of the Big Apple.
+In any case, this expose of our favorite waterfalls in New York is a living list so it can easily change as we add more waterfalls to our survey of the Big Apple.

-So without further ado, Julie and I present to you our Top 10 New York Waterfalls in reverse order…
+So in the mean time, Julie and I present to you our Top 10 New York Waterfalls in reverse order…

 This impressively large waterfall was actually an urban waterfall within the heart of the city of Rochester.